Midas-Technologies-AG/MelonApp/Modules/README.md

 To fix `...Error: Cannot find module './build/Release/scrypt'...` change `node_modules/scrypt/index.js` in line 3 `'./build/Release/scrypt'` to `'scrypt'`.

 `...Error: Cannot find module '../out/Accounting.abi.json'...` can be fixed by copying `node_modules/@melonproject/protocol/out/` to `node_modules/@melonproject/exchange-aggregator/node_modules/@melonproject/protocol/`.
-This is an error from the dependency exchange-aggregator.
+This is maybe an error from the dependency exchange-aggregator.